PrimeLens/learning-ES6-etc/README.md

 - ES6 (ES2015) - Generators

-- (not done yet) Maps and WeakMaps with ES6
+- Maps and WeakMaps with ES6

 - (not done yet) ES6 Parameter Object Destructuring with Required Values